BostonGlobe/globe-graphic-template/README.md

 - [moment](https://apps.bostonglobe.com/common/js/moment/moment-2.9.0.min.js): Time and dates
 - [vivus](https://apps.bostonglobe.com/common/js/vivus/vivus-0.2.1.min.js): SVG line path animation

-To use, just add a script tag in the `src/index.html` page where it says "<!-- (begin) js libraries -->".
+To use, just add a script tag in the `src/index.html` page where it says "<!-- (begin) js libraries -->". jQuery is included but commented out by default.
+Simply uncomment to include.
 If there is a library you would like added, talk to Russell.

 ### Why iframe?
 I'm glad you asked...